 The plum tree in my backyard is awake with white blossoms that shine silver in the moonlight and cluster on the dark wood branches like downy-snow.
 These small, soft, flowery nests attract wobbly bees by day and at night waft currents of honeysuckle into the yard, surprising the noses of neighbors or cats with foretold hints of sweet July plums whispered in a small passing breeze.

-The blossoms fall and soon small and cupped bright green leaves sprout.
-As they begin to flatten out, they start a most amazing process that is arguably one of the most important functions on the face of the earth.
+The blossoms fall, and soon small and cupped bright green leaves sprout.
+As they begin to flatten out, they start the incredible process that is arguably one of the most critical functions on the face of the earth.

 To find out what the fruits of different trees labor are in your area, check out our In The Mix section by region.
 Click the ladybug on our home page at www.fruitguys.com.

 Enjoy and be Fruitful! – Chris Mittelstaedt firstname.lastname@example.org